OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 # Mapping Configuration

 * Map the fields between Clarity and the other system to be integrated to ensure that the data between both the systems synchronize correctly.
-Refer to [../integrate/mapping-configuration.md](../integrate/mapping-configuration.md) page to learn the step-by-step process to configure mapping between the systems.
+Refer to [Mapping Configuration](../integrate/mapping-configuration.md) page to learn the step-by-step process to configure mapping between the systems.

 ## Relationship Configuration

 * In Clarity, Task entity can only exist under a Project or Custom Investment Object.
 Similarly, To Do entity can only exist under a Task.
 * Hence, to synchronize 'Task/To Do' when Clarity is target system, the default link must be configured in relationship mapping where link type must be 'Parent' and entity type must be 'Custom Investment Object/Project/Task'.
-Please refer to [../integrate/default-link-settings.md](../integrate/default-link-settings.md) for more details.
+Please refer to [Default Link Configuration](../integrate/default-link-settings.md) for more details.

 <p align="center">
   <img src="../assets/CAPPM_Rel_1.png" width="900" />